maitreya-v/Exoplanet-detection/README.md

 # Exoplanet-Detection-using-CNN
 The project aims to leverage machine learning and deep learning techniques to analyse the flux data and accurately classify stars as either exoplanet-stars or non-exoplanet-stars.
-By training a model on the provided dataset, we seek to uncover patterns and features indicative of exoplanet presence, enabling the model to make predictions on unseen data.
+By training a model on the provided dataset, i seek to uncover patterns and features indicative of exoplanet presence, enabling the model to make predictions on unseen data.

 ![Keras](https://img.shields.io/badge/Keras-FF0000?style=for-the-badge&logo=keras&logoColor=white)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)